tracktownsoftware/SpreadsheetGearCodeSamples_JupyterCSharp/docs/SampleCodeInVSCode.md

     ![Image](images/ReopenInContainer.jpg)

-7. If you don't see the VSCode notification to "Reopen In Container", you can run the "Dev Containers: Open Folder in Container..." command from the Command Palette (F1) or quick actions Status bar item.
+7. If you don't see the VSCode notification to "Reopen in Container", you can run the "Dev Containers: Open Folder in Container..." command from the Command Palette (F1) or quick actions Status bar item.

     ![Image](images/CommandPallette_ReopenInContainer.jpg)